Credit Control Analyst- Shift Schedule

 - Previous credit control / cash collection or customer service experience (2+ years)

-- Able to deal with complex situations while maintaining the right balance of customer and business focus
+- Able to deal with sophisticated situations while maintaining the right balance of customer and business focus

 - Able to produce consistently high quality information within tight deadlines